 What... is this?

-However, the goal of The Island Problem (TIP) is to build more than a toy model.
+The more-ambitious goal of The Island Problem (TIP) is to improve actual research for AGI.

 Want to help?
 Join our GitHub community or email us.